Viking Shipwrecks as Tourist Attractions and Educational Sites

 The Gokstad Ship

 Excavated in 1880 from a burial mound near Sandefjord, Norway, the Gokstad ship dates to the late 9th century.
 It is one of the largest preserved Viking ships, measuring over 23 meters in length.
-The ship’s robust construction and seaworthiness were confirmed when a replica successfully crossed the Atlantic in 1893.
+The ship's robust construction and seaworthiness were confirmed when a replica successfully crossed the Atlantic in 1893, proving that such vessels could have reached North America centuries before Columbus.
 The Gokstad ship is displayed at the Gokstad Ship Museum in Sandefjord, which offers visitors a chance to see the ship alongside artifacts such as shields, sledges, and textiles.
+The ship's well-preserved steering oar and mast step have provided valuable data on Viking navigation techniques and sailing performance.

 The Skuldelev Ships